VanZhupi222/gusto-image-capture/README.md

 ### Image Analysis Method & Fallback Strategy

 - **Tool**: I used `@tensorflow-models/face-detection`.
 It's a free, open-source library that runs directly in the browser.
 This is implemented in the `useFaceDetection` hook (`src/libs/hooks/useFaceDetection.ts`).
-- **Why I chose it**: It's a strong tool that is fast and protects user privacy because the image analysis happens on the user's device.
 - **How it works**: The check passes if the tool finds **at least one face**.
 ```typescript
   // Simplified from libs/hooks/useFaceDetection.ts